Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Solutions such as NGINX and HAProxy can support both layer 7 reverse proxying and load balancing.

 ## Difference between a reverse proxy and a forward proxy?
-The main difference between a forward proxy and a reverse proxu is that a forward proxy is used by the client, such as a web browser, whereas a reverse proxy is used by the server such as a web server.
+The main difference between a forward proxy and a reverse proxy is that a forward proxy is used by the client, such as a web browser, whereas a reverse proxy is used by the server such as a web server.

 Forward proxy can be used by the client to bypass firewall restrictions in order to visit websites that are blocked by school, government, company etc. If a website blocked an IP range from visiting the website, then a person in that IP range can use forward proxy to hide the real IP of the client so that person can visit the website